-Implementing preventative measures and coming in for regular visits leads to better and more stable mental and physical health.
+Implementing preventive measures and coming in for regular visits leads to better and more stable mental and physical health.
 It can also lead to a stronger partnership between you and your provider.
 It is important that we create a trusting relationship in which you feel you can ask your questions and voice your concerns.

 “My goal is to steer my customers in the right direction, give them the most current and appropriate information, guide them to the right resources and have them involved in decision making so they feel comfortable and heard,” says Dr. Chaudhry.

 If you don’t have a primary care provider, the first step toward becoming more proactive with your health is to meet with one.
 Or, if it’s been a while since you’ve gone into your provider, make an appointment.
-From there, your provider can offer recommendations for the personalized, daily preventative measures you can take.
+From there, your provider can offer recommendations for the personalized, daily preventive measures you can take.

 “When people institute small changes, it makes a big impact,” says Dr. Ward.
 “It also helps them avoid medications or more advanced treatments.
 Our goal is to try to reduce bad outcomes so people not only have longevity of life, but quality of life.”